khaors/geocompr/main.md

 ### Type transformations {#type-trans}

-Geometry casting is powerful operation which enable transformation of the geometry type.
+Geometry casting is a powerful operation which enables transformation of the geometry type.
 It is implemented in the `st_cast` function from the `sf` package.
-Importantly, `st_cast` behaves differently on single simple feature geometry (`sfg`) objects, and simple feature geometry column (`sfc`) and simple features objects.
+Importantly, `st_cast` behaves differently on single simple feature geometry (`sfg`) objects, simple feature geometry column (`sfc`) and simple features objects.

 Let's create a multipoint to illustrate how geometry casting works on simple feature geometry (`sfg`) objects: